StefanSchroeder/Gocal/README.md

 ### Font size

-While it is currently not possible to set font sizes individually, there is a
+Font sizes relative to the default size can be set with

+    -fontscale floatingpoint number

+The default is 1.0 and typically you shouldn't change the font size.
+There is a shortcut to reduce the fontsizes globally to 75% of the default size to gain more room for manual notes.

     -small

-option to reduce the fontsizes globally to 75% of the default size to gain more room for manual notes.

 ### Language